peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ## Methods

-* `CBOREncodeOptions And​(CBOREncodeOptions o)`<br>
- Deprecated.
-May be removed in a later version.
- May be removed in a later version.
 * `boolean getAllowDuplicateKeys()`<br>
  Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.